Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 Starting a club is easy and a great way to get involved and develop your leadership skills.

-Get a club charter form from the activities office or online (https://bsd405.org/bhs/wolverines/activities-clubs/) , complete and turn into the Activities Office.
-New charters are done for every club, every year.
-The ASB officers have a board meeting every Wednesday to discuss and approve or decline club charters.
-Clubs need to have a teacher advisor, at least 6 members and a clear mission that fits within our school mission and goals.
+Get a club charter form from the activities office or online (https://bsd405.org/bhs/wolverines/activities-clubs/) , complete and turn into the Athletic & Activities Office.
+New charters need to be completed for new clubs.
+For the club’s second year, students must complete a renewal form.
+The charter forms are due the last Friday of September and must be approved by ASB board.
+The Club Constitution form is due 10 days after ASB approval.
+Students are allowed to participate in the Club Fair after their constitution is turned in.
+Club Fair is the Tuesday before October 31st.
+The ASB officers have a board meeting every Monday to discuss and approve or decline club charters.
+Clubs need to have a teacher advisor, at least 8 members and a clear mission that fits within our school mission and goals.
 We have four main areas clubs fall under:

 • Athletic (groups like Water Polo and Lacrosse) – these need administrative approval